wilmawixtrom/we1-project-wilmawixtrom/bug-list.md

 4. Problem: The LillyNailspicture were placed over my menu, I wanted it to lay beside the links.
    Solved: Discovered that I had made the nav element to a class in the CSS with a dot before the name (.nav) instead of (nav) that was the purpose.
 5. Problem: The LillyNails logo is to big.
    Solved: Tried to make the picture smaller by setting a max. hight to the nav. element.
 Didn't work.Read how to fix it on the flex-website that Colin recomended.
 Made a class, didn't work at fort but then I realised that one letter was in lowercase letter...
+Read more about flex and slept on it and reset my classes.
+Tried again and moved my classes to different elements.
+It worked but the pic is in a weird shape and it will probably not work on every screen but I will look on that later.
+6. Problem: Weird size on LillyNailspic
+7. Problem: Nav will probably not work on every screen size.